Genez-io/genezio-landing-page/new-landing/src/posts/content-types-that-drive-llm-mentions.md

 ### Case study: UK Universities
 Oxford, Manchester, Buckingham, Cambridge, and Warwick consistently surfaced because they had strong citation density, appearance across authoritative sources, and recurring mentions in rankings.
 In AI discovery, **presence creates presence**: brands with more external footprint become more visible in model outputs.

-## Conclusion: The 6 content types that shape LLM recommendations the most
+## Conclusion: The 6 Types of Content Cited by LLMs

 * High-authority informational sources
 * Rankings and structured comparative content